EC-DIGIT-CSIRC/openai-cti-summarizer/README.md

-# OpenAI API Quickstart - Python example app
+# OpenAI and FastAPI - Python example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [FastAPI](https://fastapi.tiangolo.com/) web framework.